pytorch/xla/API_GUIDE.md

 If an XLA tensor on a TPU is moved back to the CPU it will be converted from its actual datatype to its PyTorch datatype.

+### Memory Layout

+The internal data representation of XLA tensors is opaque to the user.
+They do not expose their storage and they always appear to be contiguous, unlike CPU and CUDA tensors.
+This allows XLA to adjust a tensor's memory layout for better performance.

+### Moving XLA Tensors to and from the CPU

+XLA tensors can be moved from the CPU to an XLA device and from an XLA device to the CPU.
+If a view is moved then the data its viewing is copied to the other device and the view relationship is not preserved.
+Put another way, once data is copied to another device it has no relationship with its previous device or any tensors on it.

 ### Saving and Loading XLA Tensors

-XLA tensors should be moved to the CPU before saving, as in the following snippet:
+XLA tensors should be moved to the CPU before saving, as in the following
+snippet:

 ```python
 import torch